jenningsanderson/overturemaps-workshop/README.md

 ![image](https://github.com/user-attachments/assets/ff9f8a75-7b9d-4039-89d6-0001ac8c952c)

 Fused is a new analytical platform with powerful capabilities to read and visualize geoparquet right in your browser.
-The Fused workbench allows you to run any number of public User-Defined Functions, or UDFs.
+The Fused workbench allows you to run any number of public [User Defined Functions](https://docs.fused.io/core-concepts/write/), or UDFs.

 ### 1. Getting started with Fused: [The Overture Maps Example UDF](https://www.fused.io/workbench/catalog/Overture_Maps_Example-64071fb8-2c96-4015-adb9-596c3bac6787)

 ![image](https://github.com/user-attachments/assets/2978542d-186a-4950-b09e-75f1b131b7a5)

-1. In a new browser window, navigate to: [Overture Maps Example](https://www.fused.io/workbench/catalog/Overture_Maps_Example-64071fb8-2c96-4015-adb9-596c3bac6787)
+1. In a new browser window, navigate to: [Overture Maps Example](https://www.fused.io/workbench/catalog/Overture_Maps_Example-64071fb8-2c96-4015-adb9-596c3bac6787).
-2. Click "Add to UDF Builder"
+2. Click "Add to UDF Builder".
 3. On the far left, adjust the parameters to view different types of data from Overture.
 4. Hover over features on the map to see the complete, raw, Overture data.
 5. Zoom all the way out to see the spatial partitioning: